zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 124. It's like a huge bamboo entangled together: whoever follows his children and wives,

-Like a bamboo shoot that is not stuck, it should walk alone like a rhino horn.
+Like a bamboo shoot that is not stuck, it should walk alone like a rhinoceros horn.

 "It's like a huge bamboo being entangled together": "Bamboo is called a bamboo bush.
 In the bamboo bush, old bamboo is stuck, entangled, entangled, attached,